Cap and Pipe the Bores Program

 - clean water for better stock production and domestic use

-- more reliable water supply on properties
+- secure water supply on properties assisting in drought resilience

 - strategically located watering points in the landscape